ohexter/wca-regulations-hex/wca-regulations.md

 Please note that translations are not official versions, even though they are provided on the WCA website for convenience.
 If there is a difference between a translation and the (current official) English version, the English version must be used.

-### WCA Regulations and Guidelines
+### WCA Regulations

 The WCA Regulations contain the full set of Regulations that apply to all official competitions sanctioned by the World Cube Association.
-The WCA Regulations are also supplemented by the [WCA Guidelines](guidelines:top).
-The Regulations should be considered a complete document, but the Guidelines contain additional clarifications and explanations.
+Rhe WCA Regulations were previous split into the WCA Regulations and the WCA Guidelines from the January 1st, 2013 release until the January 1st, 2025 release.

 ### Wording
 Uses of the words "must", "must not", "should", "should not" and "may" match [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).